react-bootstrap-table/react-bootstrap-table2/docs/basic-row-expand.md

 ## Customization

 ### Style/Class
 `expandRow.renderer` allow you to render everything in the content of expanding row.
 You can control the style or class by yourself.
-However, a expand row is wrapped by a HTML `tr` element.
-Currently, we don't support any ways to custom the style or class on the expanding `tr` elemnt.
+However, a expand row is wrapped by a HTML `tr` element(Parent row).
+Currently, we support following way to custom the class/style on parent row element:

+* For the class of parent row: [`expandRow.parentClassName`](./row-expand-props.html#expandrowparentclassname-string-function)
+* For the style of parent row: N/A

 ### Expand Column
 `react-bootstrap-table2` default doesn't render a additional indicator column, just like row selection.
 But if you want it, you can enable it via [`expandRow.showExpandColumn`](./row-expand-props.html#expandrowshowexpandcolumn-bool)